pedramsafaeifar/SaaS_Customer_Churn_Analysis_SQLite/README.md

 # SaaS_Customer_Churn_Analysis_SQLite

-The objective of this project is to assist a streaming video startup in assessing its user churn rate.
+The objective of this project is to assist a streaming video startup (Software as a service) in assessing its user churn rate.
 The project aims to address the following inquiries related to churn:

 1. **Getting familiar with the operation of the Company:**
    - What is the total duration of the company's operational activities?